Table of Contents

 Affordable Price

-One of the best metal guitars you can buy at a cheap price.
+It’s one of the best metal guitars you can buy cheaply.

 Variety of Finishes

-The guitar is available in a selection of attractive finishes, allowing players to choose a style that suits their preferences.
+The guitar is available in attractive finishes, allowing players to choose a style that suits their preferences.

 Pros and Cons of The Epiphone Les Paul Studio